Spectators from abroad to be barred from Tokyo Olympics

-TOKYO (AP) — Spectators from abroad will be barred from the Tokyo Olympics when they open in four months, the IOC and local organizers said Saturday.
+TOKYO (AP) — At last it’s official after countless unsourced news reports and rumors: spectators from abroad will be barred from the postponed Tokyo Olympics when they open in four months.

-The move was expected and rumored for several months.
-Officials said the risk was too great to admit ticket holders from overseas during a pandemic, an idea strongly opposed by the Japanese public.
+Officials said the risk was too great to admit ticket holders from overseas during a pandemic.
+The Japanese public has also opposed fans from abroad.
+Several surveys have shown that up to 80% oppose holding the Olympics, and a similar percentage opposed fans from overseas attending.

 Japan has attributed about 8,800 deaths to COVID-19 and has controlled the virus better than most countries.

 “In order to give clarity to ticket holders living overseas and to enable them to adjust their travel plans at this stage, the parties on the Japanese side have come to the conclusion that they will not be able to enter into Japan at the time of the Olympic and Paralympic Games,” the Tokyo organizing committee said in a statement.

-About 1 million tickets are reported to have been sold to fans from outside Japan.
-Organizers have promised refunds, but this will be determined by so-called Authorized Ticket Resellers that handle sales outside Japan.
+Organizers said 600,000 tickets were sold to fans from outside Japan.
+They have promised refunds, but this will be determined by so-called Authorized Ticket Resellers that handle sales outside Japan.
 These dealers charge fees of up to 20% above the ticket price.
 It is not clear if the fees will be refunded.

-“We could wait until the very last moment to decide, except for the spectators,” said Seiko Hashimoto, the president of the organizing committee.
-“They have to secure accommodations and flights.
-So we have to decide early otherwise we will cause a lot of inconvenience from them.
-I know this is a very tough issue.”
+Toshiro Muto, the CEO of the organizing committee, said organizers were not responsible for money lost on flights or hotel reservations.
+He said these did not involve any “contract arrangement with Tokyo.”

+Organizing committee President Seiko Hashimoto, who appeared in seven Olympics as an athlete — she won bronze in speedskating in 1992 — said there was pressure to wait longer to make a decision.
+But she said fans could now plan.
+She also lamented the move.

 IOC President Thomas Bach called it a “difficult decision.”